Childbirth in India: Female and male relationships

-In olden days, India was one of the countries in world where women had equal rights as men, Women goddesses were prayed and worshipped, which baffled many westerners., this portrays how well women lived in Indian society.
+Historically, Indian women had equal rights as men.
+Women goddesses were prayed to and worshipped, which baffled many westerners.

-Later years due to colonization and continues attacks, women were forced to limit to households, in order to protect them, that became a custom for quite a period, that changed in modern india where women are thriving similar to men.
+Later years due to colonization and continuous attacks, women were forced to limit to households in order to protect them; this became customary for a period.
+That changed in modern India, where women are thriving similarly to men.

 Economic context

 Farming is the largest single occupation in India.
 Approximately 28 percent of the Indian population lives below the poverty line with large inter-state variations.
-Poverty in India is concentrated in the central and eastern states, therefore, poverty levels are significantly higher than the nation's average in these areas.
+Poverty in India is concentrated in the central and eastern states; poverty levels in these areas are significantly higher than the nation's average.
 The central and eastern states of India account for 55 percent of the total poor population in India.
-Coincidentally, these poor states also contributed to half of the maternal deaths in India.
-This is most likely due to the fact that the use of maternal care services are very limited in these states.
+These states also contributed to half of the maternal deaths in India, likely due to the fact that maternal care services are very limited in these states.

-Alternatively, the western and southern states of India are economically and demographically more advanced than the northern and eastern states.
-Subsequently, these states account for only 17 percent of maternal deaths most likely due to a higher use of maternal care services in these areas.
+The western and southern states of India are economically and demographically more advanced than the northern and eastern states.
+Subsequently, these states account for only 17 percent of maternal deaths, most likely due to a higher use of maternal care services in these areas.
 Studies indicate that there is a negative association between the use of maternal care and maternal mortality ratio.

 In 2011, 69 percent of India's population was rural.
-Many citizens live in villages and are involved in agriculture, which to a westerner seems similar to a small town.
-The rural areas often have inhabitants that live below the poverty line.
-Alternatively, a portion of the population lives in cities, which is noted as the wealthiest portion of the population.
-However, the urban population includes many poor people from the countryside who often live in slums that contain a fifth of India's city dwellers.
+Many citizens live in villages and are involved in agriculture.
+Rural areas often have inhabitants that live below the poverty line.
+A portion of the population lives in cities, considered the wealthiest portion of the population.
+However, the urban population includes many poor people from the countryside, who often live in slums and make up a fifth of India's city dwellers.
 This portion of the population often works as laborers or in services.
-India has a huge urban middle class as well that are businessmen and professionals.
+India also has a huge urban middle class that are businessmen and professionals.